jimmyhmiller/PlayGround/writings/programming/Named Function Composition.md

 # Named Function Composition

-I've just released a little library on npm called `fluent-compose`.
-I've had some mixed feelings about my creation, I know that it will be met with some skepticism, in fact, had I seen this library from someone else, I would have dismissed it.
+Some time ago I release a little library on NPM called`fluent-compose`.
+I've had some mixed feelings about my creation.
+I know that no one has, or will use it and if they looked at it would probably dismiss it.
+In fact, if I hadn't written it, I would do the same.
 And yet, I think I've stumbled onto a fairly decent idea.
 By decent idea, I mean a hack.
 But before we dive into this hack, let's look at the situation that gave rise to it.

 There is this fantastic, little known library called [Zaphod](https://zaphod.surge.sh/).
 The idea behind Zaphod is to mirror Clojure's immutable data API.
 This makes it incredibly simple to do immutable updates on plain javascript objects.